rirenner/aci-ansible/docs/aci_lldp_interface_policy_module.rst

 Synopsis
 --------

-* Manage ACI LLDAP interface policies
+* Manage LLDP interface policies on Cisco ACI fabrics.

 Requirements (on host that executes module)